zm-coder-gamer/e2enodeone/README.md

 * Plans \
 Create a working pipeline \
 Add more tests to pipeline \
-make tests assert result (dropdownTest.js)
+Make tests assert a result (dropdownTest.js)

 * Instructions to run the tests

-  from the command line do the following clone this repo
+  From the command line do the following clone this repo
   ```bash